15 Profitable 3D Printing Business Ideas to Start Today

 8. Cosplay props and costumes

 The cosplay industry is booming, driving demand for high-quality props and costumes.
-3D printer business ideas enables intricate designs like armor or weapons tailored to the client's needs.
-Tomb of 3D Printed Horrors started at cosplay conventions and gained traction with meticulous designs, achieving six-figure revenues from custom products and tutorials.
+3D printing enables intricate designs like armor or weapons tailored to the client's needs.
+Tomb of 3D Printed Horrors started at cosplay conventions and achieved six-figure revenues.

 Market insights: